vemareddykalvapalli/DevOps2/README.md

-and host anme with short  host anme save and close now you acn enter the sudo - i then insatll thegit-core on aws instance by using 3.then check the git on aws using id git
+and host anme with short  host anme save and close now you acn enter the sudo - i then insatll thegit-core on aws instance by using 3.then check the git on aws using id gitlocal machine.
-4.now create a project forlder on git by using mkdir project-1.git
-5. now enter in to that foler by using this command cd project-1.git 6.now add this folder into git repository by sing this command git init --bare , so now you acn able to enter in git repository.
-7.after creating repository in master server then cereate a git client machine or work station or local machine.
 8.now create a aws machine  by nameing client machine and enter as a roo user and Jenkins User Documentation
 Welcome to the Jenkins user documentation - for people wanting to use Jenkins’s existing functionality and plugin features.